NymdaFromSalad/RainbowCrack-NG/README.md

 ## FORK README
 ### NOTE

-This is a monkey-patch to get it working on windows with modern (3.x.x) OpenSSL.
+This is a monkey-patch to get it working on windows with modern (3.x.x) OpenSSL x64.
 Beware, it's barely tested (and the original code is 8 years old) SRC also now has test table and hashes.txt for your pleasure